crusher-dev/documentation/blog/2020-08-25-questitto.md

 `questitto` currently comes with basic user authentication support for Mosquitto MQTT broker.
 The Broker allows only specific users to publish / subscribe data hence reducing misuse.
-Telegraf writes the incoming data via subscribing to the MQTT Broker and pushes the data to QuestDB.
+Telegraf writes the incoming data via subscribing to the MQTT Broker and pushes the data to Crusher.

 In order to make it easy to deploy, the stack is deployable via `docker` and configuration is made simple via usage of text files (MQTT broker's users) and